huntdatacenter/docs/docs/do-science/tools/technical/cuda/cuda-11.8.md

 vim ~/activate-cuda-11.8.sh
 ```

 Paste in the contents.
-We have use the cude installation directory from our example above (`/home/ubuntu/cuda-11.8.0`):
+We have used the CUDA installation directory from our example above (`/home/ubuntu/cuda-11.8.0`):
 ```
 export CUDA_HOME=/home/ubuntu/cuda-11.8.0